metio/terraform-provider-k8s/docs/data-sources/stunner_l7mp_io_gateway_config_v1alpha1_manifest.md

 Optional:

 - `group` (String) Group is the group of the referent.
 For example, 'gateway.networking.k8s.io'.
 When unspecified or empty string, core API group is inferred.
 - `kind` (String) Kind is kind of the referent.
-For example 'HTTPRoute' or 'Service'.
+For example 'Secret'.
-- `namespace` (String) Namespace is the namespace of the backend.
+- `namespace` (String) Namespace is the namespace of the referenced object.
 When unspecified, the local namespace is inferred.
-Note that when a namespace is specified, a ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
+Note that when a namespace different than the local namespace is specified, a ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
 See the ReferenceGrant documentation for details.
 Support: Core